JoinMarket-Org/joinmarket/README.txt

  and see other statistics, could be easily done by opening a http port and sending a html form and graphics

 TODO
-extend send-payment.py to be able to do more than 2-party coinjoin

-TODO
 implement this the thing that gmaxwell wrote about in the original coinjoin post, as a kind of tumbler "Isn't the anonymity set size limited by how many parties you can get in a single transaction?"